These zippy ginger molasses crinkle cookies are gluten-free, paleo friendly and filled with holiday spice.

 Thankfully they come together in a matter of minutes and are as easy as can be.
 Just a few minutes of measuring, grating and whisking results in a soft dark dough that’s then scooped by the spoonful onto awaiting baking sheets; puffing up and out as they bake, creating the hallmark cracks of a traditional crinkle cookie but without any gluten or grains.

 Time to get baking, the season is nearly here!

-Made with spicy ginger, cinnamon and molasses, these gluten-free chewy ginger molasses cookies will be a cookie jar favorite.
+Made with spicy ginger, cinnamon and molasses, these chewy paleo ginger molasses cookies will be a cookie jar favorite.